 While Hirsch acknowledges that this product is on the pricier side, she also calls it a "lovely, lovely product" and says it's worth the higher price point.
 Key ingredients of this treatment include natural cholesterol, fatty acids and pure ceramides among other vitamins and essential oils.

 What is the skin barrier?

-The skin barrier (also called the lipid barrier) isn't so much a thing as it is a function, board-certified dermatologist Dr. Ranella Hirsch explained.
+The skin barrier (also called the lipid barrier) isn't so much a thing as it is a function, Hirsch explains.